You’re welcome at the VSO, and we’re thrilled you’re joining us!

 You are welcome to applaud whenever you hear something you like, but if you’d like to stick with convention, we have a few pointers about when you can expect most of the rest of the audience to clap.

-Unlike at jazz or rock concerts, audiences at VSO concerts typically wait until the very end of a piece to applaud.
+Unlike at jazz or rock concerts, audiences at VSO concerts typically wait until the very end of a piece of music to applaud.
 Sometimes a piece has multiple movements or sections, and a pause between movements can seem like the end of the piece—but it’s not!
 In between movements, the conductor and musicians usually remain engaged and hold their instruments in place or make a few adjustments, as they are about to begin playing again.
 You can tell that a piece is over once the conductor turns towards the audience.
 Then you can join the rest of the audience in clapping and cheering!

 Can I take photos or video?

 Professional photography and video are not permitted without advance written permission from the VSO.
 Otherwise, you are welcome to take photos or video provided that your device is silenced, you do not use a flash, and you limit the length of videos so as not to distract others.
-We encourage you to share your concert-going experience on social media, and to tag us so we can see what you enjoyed!
+We encourage you to share your concert-going experience on social media, and to tag us so we can see what you enjoyed.

 How old does my child have to be to attend a concert?